Zero Proof Meaning: What does zero-proof mean? Full Beverage Guide

 The term "sober curious" describes people who are questioning their relationship with alcohol without necessarily committing to complete sobriety.
 It's about mindfulness and choice rather than abstinence.

-This movement has driven much of the innovation in zero-proof beverages.
-People want options that feel intentional and elevated, not like a compromise.
-They want to participate in the ritual of a cocktail without the alcohol.
+This movement has driven much of the work in zero-proof beverages.
+People want options that feel intentional and worth ordering, not like a compromise.
+They want the ritual of a cocktail without the alcohol.

-The numbers tell the story.
+The numbers back it up.
 Millennials and Gen Z drink less than previous generations.
 Market research shows double-digit growth in non-alcoholic spirits.
 Dry January participation increases every year.
-This isn't a trend.
-It's a shift.
+This is a lasting change, not a trend.

 Zero-Proof Drinks at Home

 Tonic syrups like Jo's Tonics provide the bitter, botanical complexity that makes drinks interesting.
-Add them to sparkling water for an instant sophisticated mocktail.
+Add them to sparkling water for a quick mocktail.

 Shrubs (drinking vinegars) offer tartness and depth.
 A homemade shrub with sparkling water makes a refreshing zero-proof option.